Terreii/andromeda-viewer/README.md

 ### How to get started
 You need to have [node.js](https://nodejs.org/) version 4.2.4 or higher installed.

+To start open a terminal window (cmd on windows) in your working copy of this project.
+And run the command "_npm install_".
+This will install all dependencies.

+After that run "_npm run build_" to make it ready for use.

+Then run "_npm start_" to start the server.
+Now you can use the viewer.
+If you want to start developing you should run in a new terminal window "_npm run watch_".
+It will build the viewer every time you make a change.

-For how to use npm, please read the [npm-documentation](https://docs.npmjs.com/).
+For more information how to use npm, please read the [npm-documentation](https://docs.npmjs.com/).

 Everything needed for this project should be a npm dependency.
-All can be installed by running _npm install_
+So that all can be installed by running _npm install_

-The npm script for this project are:
+### npm scripts for this project

 > npm run help